tylerjohnhaden/how_to_survive_a_hackathon/storyboard.md

+# How To Survive a Hackathon
-Project for Bit Camp 4/6/2018
+_Project for Bit Camp 4/6/2018_

-Objects in the game -
+## Objects in the game

-Player
+- Player
-Chatbot
+- Chatbot
-Team of Additional Characters
+- Team of Additional Characters
-Upgrades
+- Upgrades
-Quest
+- Quest
-Quest Giver
+- Quest Giver
-Health
+- Health
-Tester
+- Tester

-Events from the Beginning of Bitcamp
+## Events from the Beginning of Bitcamp
 1. Check-in
 2. Sponsorship Fair
 3. Opening Ceremony